AFHE Service Team – Making a Big Impact at the AFHE Convention!

 CAN I VOLUNTEER ON THE SERVICE TEAM AND ATTEND THE TEEN PROGRAM?

-A question we are often asked is whether a member of the Service Team who can attend the Teen Program and still volunteer.
+A question we are often asked is whether a member of the Service Team can attend the Teen Program and still volunteer.